ahmetyanik/FinalProjekt/README.md

 ## General Info

-This project is a DCI end of chapter project and a teamwork with Github.
+This is a DCI end of chapter project and a teamwork with Github.

 ## Preview